 Digital Banking in Spain

 Spain has one of the highest digital banking adoption rates in Europe.
-Spanish consumers are increasingly comfortable using online and mobile banking services for daily transactions, account management, and financial planning.
+Spanish consumers are increasingly comfortable using online and mobile banking services for daily transactions, account management, contactless payments, financial planning, and paying bills by direct debit.

 Popular Online Bank Accounts